AlexJ2006/VehicleInformation/VehicleInfo/## Topics to include in assessment.md

 The Motorbike subclass doesn't need a category but still inherits the whole of the base class.
 (motorbikes aren't as easy to categorise into small, medium or large so I didn't include them)

+Inheritance is also used for the bianry files.

-Continuation of OOP.
+Within my mainVehicleFunction file (containing my base class), I have added my Continuation of OOP.

 8) Serialisation and Binary Files.